TobiasTao/vscode-md/README.md

 - `vscode-md.options.counter.enable`: Whether to use counter
 - `vscode-md.options.toolbarConfig.hide` : Whether to hide the toolbar
 - `vscode-md.options.toolbarConfig.pin`: Whether to pin the toolbar
-- `vscode-md.image.pathType`: The markdown image path type, relative or absolute
+- `vscode-md.image.pathType`: The markdown image path type, relative/absolute/picgo
 - `vscode-md.image.dirPath`: The directory used to store the pictures, it must be in workspace.
 The default is the path where Markdown is located
 - `vscode-md.theme.global`: Global theme
 - `vscode-md.theme.content`: Markdown content theme
 - `vscode-md.theme.code`: Code theme, see [Chroma](https://xyproto.github.io/splash/docs/all.html) for more information
+- `vscode-md.picgo.configPath`: The path to your PicGo configuration.

 ## 🗺 Roadmap

-- [ ] Add Image upload tool via [picgo-core](https://github.com/PicGo/PicGo-Core)
+- [X] Support Image upload via [picgo-core](https://github.com/PicGo/PicGo-Core)
 - [ ] Custom themes

 ## 📄 License